 The fiddle and the accordion are of utmost importance, and so is the triangle which keeps up the rhythm and tempo.
 The ballads are heavily influenced by French culture, and the texture of the songs often comes from sailors' compositions.

 In 1764, several French colonists and Acadians migrated to South Louisiana form Nova Scotia (Canada).
 During this period, the folk music of the United States was still undeveloped, and the new style found its way into the hearts of the people.

-A major boost to Cajun musicians came in the 1800s, when increasing trade brought in accordions to Louisiana.
-The combination of fiddles and accordions led to the eventual development of one-octave, two-step compositions.
-The waltz, foxtrot, and some other beloved tempos were quickly adopted by the musicians and the dance culture of the West, and led to the development of highly infectious rhythms and melodies.
-In the years following the World Wars, the scenario drastically changed, as immigrations led to the influx of different musical patterns; country music, blues, and acoustic rock were introduced.
+The waltz, foxtrot, and some other tempos were adopted by the musicians and the dance culture of the West, and led to the development of highly infectious rhythms and melodies.
+In the years following the World Wars, the scenario drastically changed, as immigrations led to the influx of different musical patterns like country music, blues, acoustic rock, etc.

 The first recorded song in Cajun music history is 'Let's go to Lafayette', which was recorded by Joe Falcon and Cleoma Falcon.
 In 1946, Harry Choates recorded the national hit Jolie Blonde.

-The 1980s and 1990s saw artists like Wayne Toups, Carpenter Mary Chapin, and BeauSoleil belting out some amazing songs.
-This period also saw an influx of rock music and the introduction of acoustic guitars and drums.
+The 1980s and 1990s saw artists like Wayne Toups, Carpenter Mary Chapin, and BeauSoleil belting out amazing songs and also saw an influx of rock music, introduction of acoustic guitars, drums.